Marufatu Abiola Bawuah: Career

 She is currently the regional chief executive officer (CEO) of United Bank for Africa, in charge of six countries comprising Ghana, Benin, Burkina Faso, Côte d'Ivoire, Liberia and Sierra Leone.
 Prior to that, she worked with Standard Chartered Bank as a Business Relationship Officer, CAL Bank as a relationship manager, the Strategic African Securities as an authorised dealing broker, and with the then Bentsi-Enchi and Letsa (now Bentsi-Enchil, Letsa and Ankomah) law firm as an investment officer.
-In January 2023, Abiola Bawuah becomes the first female CEO of UBA Africa..
+In January 2023, Abiola Bawuah became the first female CEO of UBA Africa..